U.S. general's sex crimes trial delayed indefinitely

 The letter from the lawyer, Captain Cassie Fowler, also referred to a debate among U.S. lawmakers about whether prosecution decisions in sexual assault cases should be removed from military commanders.

-Last week, the 34-year-old woman who accused Sinclair gave tearful testimony, describing how Sinclair twice forced her to engage in oral sex when she tried to break off their secret three-year-long affair.
+The 34-year-old U.S. Army captain gave tearful testimony last week, describing how Sinclair twice forced her to engage in oral sex when she tried to break off their secret three-year-long affair.
 She said Sinclair threatened to kill her if she told anyone about the relationship.

 The married general denies sexually assaulting the captain 17 years his junior and says the relationship was consensual, although inappropriate by military standards.